NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Q. Is it safe to use a disc sander?

 Any equipment can be dangerous if users don’t follow instructions and take precautions.
-Be sure to read the manual thoroughly before using any bench sander and wear PPE to protect yourself in the case of an accident.
+Be sure to read the manual thoroughly before using any bench sander, and wear PPE for protection in the case of an accident.
+A belt sander with disc-sanding capabilities may be more manageable for new users.

 Q. What is the difference between a bench grinder and a sander?